Yorivel/Dynamic-Wardrobe/docs/places-guide.md

 Press **F10** in-game to see the current location enum (use for `EnumName` and `.District()`).
 After saving and reloading inside the location, press F10 again to see what the game reports — that's the district you need for `.District()`.

 {% hint style="info" %}
 **Choosing the right entrance type**: Walk through the entrance and check the scene tier with CET.
 If it changes from 1 to 2 (elevators, stairwells with loading screens), use `.Tier2Entrance()`.
 If it stays at 1 and the location enum changes instead, use `.Entrance()`.
+If neither changes but a status effect is applied (check the CET status effect log or the mod's source files), use `.StatusEffectEntrance()`.
+{% endhint %}

+{% hint style="warning" %}
+**Status effect entrances require the effect ID to be registered.** If you add a `.StatusEffectEntrance()` with a new effect ID (one not already used by a built-in place), you must also add it to `IsRelevantEffect()` in `Events/StatusEffectHandler.reds`.
+This is a performance gate — unregistered effects are ignored.
+Currently only `GameplayRestriction.NoCombat` is registered.
 {% endhint %}

 For the list of built-in places, see [Custom Places](places.md).